Research team Thomas Helleday

 4) NUDT22 – is an understudied enzyme and we have identified its biochemical and biological function.
 We have generated potent NUDT22 inhibitors to be tested for treatment applications and to further expand our understanding of the role of the enzyme.

-7) Virus- we have found that some or our inhibitors kill virus.
+7) Virus- we have found that some of our inhibitors kill viruses.
 We are further investigating the underlying mechanism of actions and potential effects as treatments.

 The research group's work is generously supported by: